Jasmin Bajwa

 Jasmin Bajwa is an Indian actress and model who predominantly works in Punjabi films.
 Bajwa made her acting debut with the Punjabi web series Yaar Jigree Kasooti Degree and made her Hindi film debut with Soorma.
 She acted in the music video of the Sharry Mann song "Birthday Gift".
 She played the lead role in the Punjabi films Doorbeen and Gaddi Jaandi Ae Chalaangaan Maardi.

 Career

 Bajwa made her career debut in the 2018 web series Yaar Jigree Kasuti Degree.
 She later worked in the Hindi films Soorma and Manmarziyaan.
 In 2019, She played the lead role in the Punjabi film Doorbeen.

 She later acted in other Punjabi films such as Sufna, Fuffad Ji, Sohranyan Da Pind Aa Gaya and more.
 She started her modeling career in 2020 with Sharry Mann's song "Birthday Gift".

 She played a supporting role in the Punjabi-language comedy film Jatt and Juliet 3 directed by Jagdeep Sidhu, alongside Diljit Dosanjh and Neeru Bajwa.
 It became the 2nd highest-grossing Punjabi film of all time.
 She worked in Parmish Verma web series Kanneda, which came out in 2025.
 This web series was released on JioHotstar.

+In 2025, she once again played a supporting role in Diljit Dosanjh's film Sardaar Ji 3.
+While the film turned out to be a major commercial success worldwide, it was not released in India due to the fallout from the Pahalgam terror attack and the inclusion of Pakistani actress Hania Aamir.
+It became his second superhit film, earning over 70 crores worldwide.
+Later, in 2026, she worked alongside Dev Kharoud in the film Sarpanch.